VRLabs/Weapon-Slash/README.md

   * Adjust the position and rotation of ``Weapon`` to fit into your hand.
   * You can replace ``Weapon`` -> ``キューブソード`` with your own prop.
 Keep your prop in the same placement and facing the same way as the default prop.

+> [!NOTE]
+> When building for Quest, you will have to remove unsupported components and shaders.
+The particle systems provided in the package rely on shaders not supported by VRChat, so you will have to create your own effects.

 ## How to use

 * ``WeaponSlash/Control`` parameter must be True for the system to be active.